As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 What about those terrible cows and other ruminants we grow and eat for protein?
 Used intelligently under Holistic Planned Grazing techniques—which would put an end to growing and feeding grains to ruminants on CAFOs—these animals can be as good for soil health and greenhouse gas sequestration as any other regenerative farming techniques.

 The Heresy of Better Solutions

 This isn’t a new mobile app, machine or patentable biotechnology that’s going to bring wealth and/or power to a small handful of companies or superpowers.
-Hence, our westernized brains are going to have great difficulty understanding and/or implementing approaches that aren’t reductionistic and instead require holistic, systems-based thinking.
+Hence, our westernized brains are going to have great difficulty understanding and/or implementing approaches that aren’t reductionistic and instead require holistic, systems-based collaborative thinking.

 Also, entrenched interests rightfully feel threatened by these approaches.
-A novel, disruptive ecologically sane approach is bad enough on its own right; the fact that this approach has the potential to deleteriously impact our ability to extract money from modern slaves and the natural Commons while pumping that plunder to the top of a wealth pyramid is downright heretical.
+A novel, disruptive ecologically sane approach is bad enough on its own right.
+The fact that this approach has the potential to deleteriously impact our ability to extract money from modern slaves and the natural Commons while pumping that plunder to the top of a wealth pyramid is downright heretical.

 Fact 5: Soil Is Our Most Precious Resource, and It’s Almost Gone